benuraa/lazzerinidenchilab-tails/README.md

 # lazzerinidenchilab-tails
 ### General Information

 This is a repo containing the R code used to generate the bioRxiv preprint from the Lazzerini-Denchi Lab at the National Cancer Institute/NIH.
-The preprint describe the imaging-based TAILS screen for identification of novel regulatros of the Alternative Lengthening of Telomeres (ALT) pathway.The R code heavily uses the [cellHTS2 package](https://bioconductor.riken.jp/packages/3.13/bioc/html/cellHTS2.html).
+The preprint describe the imaging-based TAILS screen for identification of novel regulators of the Alternative Lengthening of Telomeres (ALT) pathway.The R code heavily uses the [cellHTS2 package](https://bioconductor.riken.jp/packages/3.13/bioc/html/cellHTS2.html).

 **Title:** [Identification of novel modulators of the ALT pathway through native FISH-based optical screen](http://biorxiv.org/lookup/doi/10.1101/2024.11.15.623791)